Skip to content

 • Plenty of face-to-face communication.

-• Responsible for organizing tasks and committing to work.
+• Responsible for organising tasks and committing to work.

 • Authority to do whatever is needed to meet commitment.